sudo-project/sudo/INSTALL.md

 Sudo uses a `configure` script to probe the capabilities and type of the system in question.
 Sudo's `configure` script has a large number of options that control its behavior and enable or disable optional functionality.
-Please read this document fully before configuring and building sudo.
+Be sure to read this document fully before configuring and building sudo.
 You may also wish to read the file INSTALL.configure which explains more about the `configure` script itself.